NUBIC/ncs_navigator_deployment/chef/cookbooks/redisio/README.md

 })
 ```

-Install redis and setup two instances, on the same server, on different ports, with the data directory changed to /mnt/redis
+#### Install redis and setup two instances, on the same server, on different ports, with the default data directory changed to /mnt/redis, and the second instance named#

 ```ruby
 run_list *%w[